RobBurgers/rsopenapi/README.md

 # rsopenapi

 rsopenapi offers an API to control a [robotsports](https://www.robotsports.nl) soccer robot.
-A client can retrieve with robot status information from the robot and send control commands to the robot.
+A client can retrieve status information from the robot and send control commands to the robot.

 The status information includes: